balderdashy/sails-docs/reference/Assets.md

 ##### concat

-> Concatenates files javascript and css from a defined array.
-Creates concatenated files in `.tmp/public/concat/` directory.
+> Concatenates javascript and css files, and saves concatenated files in `.tmp/public/concat/` directory.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-concat)

 ##### copy

 > **dev task config**
-> Copies all directories and files, exept coffescript and less fiels, from the sails assets folder into the `.tmp/public/` directory.
+> Copies all directories and files, exept coffescript and less files, from the sails assets folder into the `.tmp/public/` directory.

 > **build task config**
 > Copies all directories nd files from the .tmp/public directory into a www directory.